 Here’s why the choice matters:

-Content governance: Without the right tools, content can quickly become outdated, inconsistent, or lost in clutter.
-A strong CMS supports workflows, version control, and ownership structures that keep your intranet clean and credible.
+Content governance: Without proper tools, intranet content becomes cluttered and outdated.
+A quality CMS supports workflows, ownership, version control, and review schedules to keep your intranet clean and credible.

 Learn more about how to select the right intranet for your organization.